 Figure 2

 Nitric Oxide - New Jersey

-2008 Hourly Variation
+2009 Hourly Variation

 Parts Per Million (ppm)

 Figure 3

 Nitrogen Dioxide - New Jersey

-2008 Hourly Variation
+2009 Hourly Variation

 Parts Per Million (ppm)

 Figure 4

 Total Oxides of Nitrogen - New Jersey

-2008 Hourly Variation
+2009 Hourly Variation

 Parts Per Million (ppm)

-The state monitored NO_2 levels at 9 locations in 2008.
-The Camden Lab station was shut down on September 29, 2008 because the NJDEP lost access to the station.
+The state monitored NO2 levels at 8 locations in 2009.
 These sites are shown in the map to the right.

-NO2 Levels in 2008
+NO2 Levels in 2009

-None of the monitoring sites recorded exceedances of either the National or New Jersey Air Quality Standards for NO_2 during 2008.
+None of the monitoring sites recorded exceedances of either the National or New Jersey Air Quality Standards for NO_2 during 2009.
 The highest 12-month (calendar year) average concentration of NO_2 recorded was 0.026 ppm at the Elizabeth Lab site located at Exit 13 of the New Jersey Turnpike (Table 2, page 5 and Figure 9, page 7).
 While national health and welfare standards have not been established for Nitric Oxide (NO), it is considered to be an important pollutant that contributes to the formation of ozone, fine particles and acid rain.
-The maximum annual average concentration of NO recorded in 2008 was 0.031 ppm, also at the Elizabeth Lab site (Table 2, page 5 and Figure 10, page 7).
+The maximum annual average concentration of NO recorded in 2009 was 0.027 ppm, also at the Elizabeth Lab site (Table 2, page 5 and Figure 10, page 7).